 Clinical decision support technologies.
-We provide regulatory advice to a developer of clinical decision support software, helping it navigate FDA regulations.
+We provide regulatory advice to developers of clinical decision support software, helping them navigate FDA regulations.

 Artificial intelligence.
-Holland & Knight represents a leading player in artificial intelligence and advises on using its datasets in multiple relationships with potentially adverse customers.
+Holland & Knight represents a leading player in artificial intelligence and advises on using its datasets in multiple relationships.

 Smart apparel and wearable sensors.
 We advise a smart apparel manufacturer on data privacy standards, security controls and FDA regulations governing the collection and processing of data.